Optimization Signals – What Algorithms Follow?

 Consent Mode and the optimization signal

-Where should optimization signal design begin?
+Where should I start with optimization signal design?

 Layers of Measurement Architecture